#Goyaway: Calls To Boycott Goya Foods After CEO Praises President Trump

 Trump has maintained a tenuous relationship with much of the Hispanic community since his first campaign speech for the presidency, in which he described Mexican immigrants as "rapists" and "criminals."

-"Oh look, it's the sound of me Googling 'how to make your own Adobo,' " Rep. Alexandria Ocasio-Cortez wrote in a tweet on Thursday evening, referencing the popular seasoning.
+"Oh look, it's the sound of me Googling 'how to make your own Adobo,' " Rep. Alexandria Ocasio-Cortez tweeted on Thursday evening, referencing the popular seasoning.